 Normally the warrant will trade above $5 because the warrant will trade with a time premium just as an option does.
 The longer the period of time until expiration the higher the premium.

-While it is less frequent today than it was even ten years ago, there are times when this is not the case and the warrant trades at a discount to the common.
+While it is less frequent today than it was even a few ago, there are times when this is not the case and the warrant trades at a discount to the common.
 For our example, this would mean the common is trading at $10 and the warrant is trading at some price less than $5.

 When this happens, the trade is fairly simple.
 Buy the warrant at less than $5 and short the common at $10.